-Analysis | Meet the Trump-Charlottesville truthers
+Analysis | Pence joins in the effort to rewrite Trump’s Charlottesville history

 At their Friday night rally at the University of Virginia, the white nationalists brandished torches and chanted anti-Semitic and Nazi slogans, including “blood and soil” (an English rendering of the Nazi “blut und boden”) and “Jews will not replace us” — all crafted to cast Jews as foreign interlopers who need to be expunged.
 The attendees proudly displayed giant swastikas and wore shirts emblazoned with quotes from Adolf Hitler.
 One banner read, “Jews are Satan’s children.”

-For Trump’s comments to make any sense, there would have had to be some other group of people that didn’t subscribe to these awful ideals but for some reason decided to march in common cause with neo-Nazis, white supremacists and white nationalists.
-It’s theoretically possible there might have been some such people there, but you’d think they’d quickly become pretty uncomfortable marching next to people chanting “Jews will not replace us” — and people who appeared prepared for violence, even donning helmets.
-I haven’t met many fine people who would march alongside that, no matter the cause.
+For the Trump defense to make any sense, there would have had to be some other group of people who didn’t subscribe to these awful ideals but for some reason decided to march in common cause with neo-Nazis, white supremacists and white nationalists.
+It’s theoretically possible there might have been some such people there, but you would think they’d quickly become pretty uncomfortable marching next to people chanting “Jews will not replace us” — and people who appeared prepared for violence, even donning helmets.

 And even if such people were somehow there, the overwhelming thrust of the rally was clearly not so innocuous.
 It was organized by well-known figures in those movements, and the turnout seemed to follow accordingly.

 Trump does this a lot.
 He will say something suggestive — in this case, suggestive that the violence in Charlottesville wasn’t really such a clear-cut result of resurgent racism — and then he will later say something else to give himself plausible deniability.
 But the plausibility here is basically nil.
-Trump seemed to find something redeeming in a group of protesters that was clearly full of racists, one of whom wound up killing a person and injuring many more.
-And even though this group actually killed someone, he decided the blame needed to be shared with another group that wasn’t nearly so monolithic or hateful — and didn’t kill anyone.
+Trump seemed to find something redeeming in a group of protesters that was clearly full of racists.
+And even though a person in this group actually killed someone, he decided the blame needed to be shared with another group that wasn’t nearly so monolithic or hateful — and didn’t kill anyone.

 Oh, and even if you think the media has oversold these comments in some way, Biden’s summary was careful.
 Here’s how he portrayed it: